Ultimate Guide To Famous Landmarks and Attractions in Germany

 the Mirror Cabinet in the Wurzburg Reisdence

-In 1720, prince-bishop Johann Philipp Franz von Schönborn commissioned the residence.
-The palace took 60 years to build.
+In 1720, Prince-Bishop Johann Philipp Franz von Schönborn commissioned the construction of this remarkable residence, a project that spanned 60 years.

 Address: Residenzplatz 2, 97070 Würzburg